• HOME

 Research is an eco-friendly traveler’s best friend.
 Doing your research can completely change your vacation, who you book your tour with, and what activities you do…

-Make sure to consider your impact at every leg of your trip.
-By planning a little bit in advance, you can more easily discover which shops and businesses offer ethically-made products, or which restaurant sources their produce locally, and so on.
+Make sure to consider your impact on every leg of your trip.
+By planning a little bit in advance, you can more easily discover which shops and businesses offer ethically-made products, which restaurant sources their produce locally, and so on.

 If you make it a habit to research ethical and eco-friendly businesses during your travels, it will increase the chance you actually end up giving your financial support and business to pro-environment retailers.